 Unofficial copies of your transcripts or academic records should be updated to your online application account.
 Carefully review the admission requirements for your program to determine which specific documents you should include in your upload.

-If you are applying to a program in the College of Professional Studies or the Graduate School of Education and Human Development, all international transcripts must be submitted to an approved, accredited independent evaluation agency prior to submission.
+If you are applying to a program in the College of Professional Studies, the School of Business, or the Graduate School of Education and Human Development, all international transcripts must be submitted to an approved, accredited independent evaluation agency prior to submission.
 A list of acceptable foreign credential evaluation services is available through the National Association of Credential Evaluation Services.
 Be sure to request a detailed evaluation that includes all course titles, credit hours, grades, recommended U.S. degree equivalency, grade-point average and date of degree conferral.